Create Channel Connections Between Slack and Microsoft Teams

 However, this creates additional challenges for your company – specifically toggling between two different chat programs with the potential to miss important communication.
 Not only does this increase the cognitive load, it also contributes to information silos.

-Setting up a Conclude Link external connection allows you to invite users to a shared, linked channel, so both companies can communicate from their preferred platform without the need to set up a Microsoft Teams account.
+Setting up an external connection from Slack or Teams allows you to invite users to a shared, connected channel, so both companies can communicate from their preferred platform without the need to set up separate accounts.

-After accessing the Dashboard and going to Link external > Channels, you will be prompted to invite users by email.
+After completing the sign up process and activating the external connections solution from the Dashboard you will navigate to Connect external > Channels and be prompted to invite users by email.

 Once an invitation is sent and accepted, the client can then invite the appropriate team members from their organization to the shared channel without requiring further approvals from your side.

-Chats, images and documents are synced bi-directionally inside a linked channel.
+Once the channel is connected, chats, images and documents are synced bi-directionally in the channel.
 With this solution, all information is now contained in one place to ensure smoother communication between you and your client.

-If you are looking for an external ticketing solution from Slack, see our blog Slack and Zendesk Integration for External Support.
+If you are looking for an external support ticket solution from Slack, see our blog on Slack and Zendesk Integration for External Support.

 Internal Communication Problem

-This general disconnection results in silos and communication inefficiencies across the entire organization.
-Certain teams may have information that isn’t accessible to other key stakeholders, and the more silos there are, the more challenges an organization faces.
+This general disconnection results in workplace silos and communication inefficiencies across the entire organization with some teams having access to information not available to other stakeholders.

 Although this is more frequently seen in larger companies, it can also occur during a merger or acquisition where one company has been using a different chat program to the acquiring company.